Im-Rises/Chip8topia/README.md

 - [ ] Add base files to the .data of emscripten to be able to load all the roms from the web
 - [ ] Add a file input to load roms from the web
 - [ ] Make frequency adjustable
+- [ ] Add emulation for the SuperChip8 and the XO-Chip ?
 - [ ] Créer une classe ImGuiMenuItemWindowList.
 Améliorer code imgui des fenêtres avec un système qui contiendrait les enums des fenêtres à afficher, ensuite en allant dans un switch case pour chaque enum dans le tableau, on afficherait la fenêtre correspondante.
 Rajouter class